adabat64/Portfolio/README.md

 ## PORTFOLIO
 ***

 This repository houses my portfolio.
-For more information, visit my [website](https://adabat64.github.io)

-#### Bio
-My name is
+In here you can find different projects I have completed over the last year.
+Most of these projects were completed through the [Tech Academy](https://www.learncodinganywhere.com) in Portland OR.

-Check out my LinkedIn and my blog to learn more about me.
+Check out my [LinkedIn](https://www.linkedin.com/adabat) and my [website](https://adabat64.github.io) to learn more about me.

 #### HTML & CSS
 * [HTML & CSS  Examples](./HTML-CSS)